-One employee’s commute could be inexpensive while another employee’ could be prohibitive.
-That’s why it’s important to spread your actions around multiple methods of transports to appeal to the widest proportion of your workforce.
+One employee's commute could be inexpensive, while for another, it could be prohibitive.
+That's why it's vital to spread your actions around multiple methods of transports to appeal to the broadest proportion of your workforce.

 You can arrange for office taxis or subsidized bus fares so that commute becomes a tad bit easier on their pockets.

 14. Mentoring Programs To Facilitate Better Team Building

 For employees, having access to a mentor can add velocity to the workplace learning curve.
 The employee experience is better, and the company's outcome stronger.